ninest/me-3/content/work-experience/ourfinals/index.md

     title: OurFinals Website
 ---

+OurFinals is an on demand peer tutoring platform for students by students.

-OurFinals is a start up I am currently working for.
-My responsibilities include the mobile app and website.
+It is a Singapore based startup.
+I am responsible for building the mobile app and website.